 The central element in the high school monitoring program is at least three class field trips during the academic year, weather permitting.
 During each trip, students visit several locations and apply scientific procedures to measuring beach morphology and making observations on beach, weather, and wave conditions.
 These procedures were developed during the program's pilot year (1997-1998) and are presented in detail in a manual and on the website, which also includes field forms.
-Following is a general discussion of the field measurements.
+The following is a general discussion of the field measurements.

-(1) Beach profile.
+- (1) Beach profile.
 Students use a pair of Emery rods, a metric tape, and a hand level to accurately survey a shore-normal beach profile from behind the foredunes to the waterline (Fig. 2).
 The students begin the profile at a presurveyed datum stake so that they can compare each new profile with earlier profiles.
 Consistently oriented photographs are taken with a digital camera.
-The beach profiles provide detailed data on the volume of sand and the shape of the beach.
+The beach profiles provide detailed data on the volume of sand and the shape of the beach. - (2) Shoreline and vegetation-line mapping.
+Using a differential Global Positioning System (GPS) receiver, students walk along the vegetation line and shoreline mapping these features for display on Geographic Information System software.
+The GPS mapping provides measurements of the rate of change. - (3) Sediment sampling.
+Students occasionally take sediment samples along the beach profile at the foredune crest, berm top, and beach face.
+They then sieve the samples, weigh the grain-size fractions, and inspect the grains using a microscope.
+These samples show the dependence of sand characteristics on the various processes acting on the beach.